Fulbright-Natural History Museum Vienna Visiting Researcher

-Scientific research at the Natural History Museum in Vienna, one of the premier research museums in the world, which houses over 30 million artifacts in its extensive and precious historic collections in the fields of anthropology, botany, geology, mineralogy, meteorites, paleontology, and zoology.
+Scientific research at the Natural History Museum in Vienna, one of the premier research museums in the world, which houses over 30 million artifacts in its extensive and precious historic collections in the fields of anthropology, botany, geology, mineralogy, paleontology, prehistory, and zoology.
 It is equipped with modern electron microprobe and electron microscopy as well as DNA laboratories.

 The Natural History Museum Vienna is a public institution and one of the largest non-university research centers in Austria.
 The museum connects art and science under one roof with about 40 exhibit halls and over 60 scientists.
 As a research center in earth sciences, life sciences, and human sciences, the Natural History Museum Vienna features modern research labs and exciting collections for the study of anthropology, biological diversity, prehistoric objects, and early human life.
 The collection includes over 30 million objects including a range of fossils and dinosaurs, pre-historic treasures including the Venus of Willendorf, minerals and gems, extinct animals species, the largest and oldest meteorite display, a digital planetarium and a world famous herbarium.

 To learn more about Vienna, click here.

 Grants must begin in late September 2024 or late February 2025 in line with the Austrian academic year and the mandatory orientation.
 Teaching and research at the host institution will begin on October 1, 2024 or March 1, 2025 and end on January 31, 2025 or June 30, 2025 respectively.